j-w-yun/optimizer-visualization/README.md

 ## Visualize gradient descent optimization algorithms in Tensorflow.

-For an overview of each gradient descent optimization algorithm, [visit this helpful resource](http://ruder.io/optimizing-gradient-descent/).

 All methods start at the same location, specified by two variables.
 Both x and y variables are improved by the following Optimizers:

 [Adadelta documentation](https://www.tensorflow.org/api_docs/python/tf/train/AdadeltaOptimizer)